securefederatedai/openfl/docs/bash_autocomplete_activation.rst

 STEP 1: Preparation
 ===================

-Make sure you are inside a virtual environment with |productName| installed.
+Make sure you are inside a virtual environment with Open Federated Learning (|productName|) installed.
 See :ref:`install_package` for details.

 STEP 2: Create the fx-autocomplete.sh Script